 - On the obverse side of the coin is Walking Liberty.

 - The reverse face of the coin includes the heraldic eagle.

 To celebrate the 35th anniversary of the Silver American Eagle, the United States Mint and Treasury Department have decided to change the reverse design element on this coin and the coins of the Gold Eagle Series.
 This will mark the first change to the designs on these coins since being introduced in 1986.
 With the designs not ready for the initial 2021 Silver Eagle coining, the early issues will continue with the historic heraldic eagle imagery.

 All of the 2021 1 oz Silver American Eagle Tubes available here contain coins that are in Brilliant Uncirculated condition.
 The acrylic tube includes a total of 20 Troy ounces of .999 fine silver in the form of 1 oz Silver Eagles, each of which bears the 2021 date mark.
-The clear acrylic tubes come with a green lid that features the US Mint seal stamped on the lid.
+The clear acrylic tubes come with a green lid.

 On the obverse side of 2021 Silver American Eagles is an image of Walking Liberty.
 The bust of Liberty shown here was initially created by Adolph A. Weinman for the United States Mint in 1916 and appeared on the circulation half-dollar coin until 1947.